bitterhalt/dotfiles/README.md

 ### Reminder ⚠️

-I don't have an installation script at the moment, so please be careful.
+Installation script is still WIP, so please be careful.
 I don't recommend blindly copying the entire repository, but rather taking bits and pieces from here and there.

 ---